gschool-blue-ocean/hacking-transitions/README.md

 **[Google Firebase](https://firebase.google.com/)** is used for login authentication and account creation during registration.

-**[Socket.io](https://socket.io/)** is used to conduct chat operations between students and admins, ensuring near instantaneous sending & receiving of chat data via Websockets.

 The **[Bootstrap](https://getbootstrap.com/) / [React-Bootstrap](https://react-bootstrap.github.io/)** styling & component library is used for some modals, alerts, etc., and in tandem with traditional **[CSS](https://developer.mozilla.org/en-US/docs/Web/CSS)** styling.

 (**Note:** application directory format is in standard with the Next.js framework convention.)